cchitsiang/awesome-stars/topics.md

 - [gocolly/colly](https://github.com/gocolly/colly) - Elegant Scraper and Crawler Framework for Golang
 - [lileio/lile](https://github.com/lileio/lile) - Easily generate gRPC services in Go ⚡️
 - [sergiodxa/grial](https://github.com/sergiodxa/grial) - A Node.js framework for creating GraphQL API servers easily and without a lot of boilerplate.
-- [SoftInstigate/restheart](https://github.com/SoftInstigate/restheart) - Open Source Java Backend Framework | Auto-generated REST & GraphQL APIs for MongoDB
+- [SoftInstigate/restheart](https://github.com/SoftInstigate/restheart) - The MongoDB Development Platform
-- [dreamfactorysoftware/dreamfactory](https://github.com/dreamfactorysoftware/dreamfactory) - DreamFactory API Generation Platform - API Wrapper for SQL Server, Snowflake, MySQL, and more!
+- [dreamfactorysoftware/dreamfactory](https://github.com/dreamfactorysoftware/dreamfactory) - DreamFactory is a secure, self-hosted enterprise data access platform that provides governed API access to any data source, connecting enterprise applications and on-prem LLMs with role-based access a
 - [pyrocms/pyrocms](https://github.com/pyrocms/pyrocms) - Pyro is an experienced and powerful Laravel PHP CMS.
 - [teambition/gear](https://github.com/teambition/gear) - A lightweight, composable and high performance web service framework for Go.
 - [adonisjs/core](https://github.com/adonisjs/core) - AdonisJS is a TypeScript-first web framework for building web apps and API servers.
 It comes with support for testing, modern tooling, an ecosystem of official packages, and more.